How to Build an Impressive Data Analytics Portfolio

 With 2020 expected to witness close to 1.5 lakh new data science and analytics job openings(an increase of 62% compared to 2019), and the number of job openings increasing year on year, there are more data analytics professionals in the market.
 For any data analytics job vacancy, the recruiter gets hundreds of job applications and they’ll likely spend only a few seconds to decide which application makes the cut.
 A winning data analytics portfolio is a great way to be a part of the select group as it helps you actually show them what data analytics skills you have.
 Having a data analytics portfolio is the perfect opportunity to showcase your well-rounded set of data analytics skills and differentiate yourself from others to land on that all-important interview stage.

-What Makes a Good Data Analytics Portfolio?
+How to Make a Good Data Analytics Portfolio

 A good data analytics portfolio should show: